kbedros9090/ShaftDynamicsSimulatorProject/README.md

    - Check the **Animate** checkbox to synchronize the shaft face animation with the graphs
    - After checking **Animate**, click **Run** again to generate the animated visualization

-5. Be patient and follow the workflow carefully
+5. Common Issues and Troubleshooting
    - Avoid running multiple times in rapid succession
    - Make sure all variables and parameters are compatible; incorrect or mismatched values can cause errors
    - Always confirm the settings before clicking **Run** again for animations